Meshicage228/Meshicage228/README.md

 ### About me and my path :

-<p>My passion began since high school, around 2019, where I participated in computer science Olympiads.
-Later, I decided to study front-end development on my own, and also tried myself in the field of game development.
-To date, I give all my strength and energy to backend development.
-I want to continue to develop in this direction and find a decent job.</p>
+<p>My passion for programming began in high school around 2019 when I participated in computer science Olympiads.
+Afterward, I decided to pursue my studies at a technical university, where I focused on backend development.
+I have completed several courses and online intensives that have further enhanced my skills in this area.
+Currently, I dedicate all my strength and energy to backend development and am eager to continue growing and finding a rewarding job in this field.</p>

 </br>